sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 # Decrypts and unpacks into current working directory.
 ```

 Of course, _openssl_ has many other uses, such as obtaining signed _certificates_ for Web sites.
-See the [[./basic-commands#^INFOREF|info]] page.
+See the [[basic-commands#^INFOREF|info]] page.

 **shred**

 Securely erase a file by overwriting it multiple times with random bit patterns before deleting it.
-This command has the same effect as [[./miscellaneous-commands#^BLOTOUT|Example 16-61]], but does it in a more thorough and elegant manner.
+This command has the same effect as [[miscellaneous-commands#^BLOTOUT|Example 16-61]], but does it in a more thorough and elegant manner.

 This is one of the GNU _fileutils_.